 What is TheraTails?

 TheraTails is an animal-assisted therapy (AAT) program; the first of its kind in Bermuda.
 We work with animals to facilitate engagement in therapeutic contact and trust-building.
-The transdisciplinary program is designed and run by a clinical psychologist and animal therapists, working together with the shelter animals.
+The transdisciplinary program is designed and run by a clinical psychologist and animal specialists, working together with the shelter animals.

 Who Might Benefit?